MatveevDmtr/Hash-Table/README.md

 ##### Part 2
 This part of the project involves creating different manual optimizations.
 Here is the list of optimizations we are going to use:
 1. Assembly insertions.
 We are going to write a function in NASM and call it from C++.
-Documentation for NASM can be found here https://www.opennet.ru/docs/RUS/nasm/.
+Documentation for NASM can be found [here](https://www.opennet.ru/docs/RUS/nasm/).
 2. AVX (Advanced Vector Extensions, extension of Intel & AMD command system).
-To learn more about AVX follow https://www.laruence.com/sse/.
+To learn more about AVX follow [Intel Intrinsics Mirror](https://www.laruence.com/sse/).
-3. _______Bla Bla Bla_______
+3. Choosing a better hash function that has a hardware support and is faster than others.

-A block of code to optimize will be chosen using FlameGraph - an instrument that allows to find the most slow and "heavy" functions in our program.
+A block of code to optimize will be chosen using tools from valgrind package.
+More details can be found [here] __hyperlink__ As a result, let's compare running time of our program before and after inserting optimizations.

-As a result, let's compare running time of our program before and after inserting optimizations.
+##

 ## Part 1.
 Testing hash functions